siamakn/temp-nomad-onboarding-workshop/docs/Module2/M2_x_customized_search_dashboard.md

 - **SCATTER PLOT:** Generate scatter plots to visualize relationships between different quantities.
 - **PERIODIC TABLE:** Filter data by selecting elements directly from an interactive periodic table.

-## How to Create Customizable Widgets For ETL Materials in Solar Cells
+## Create Customizable Widgets For ETL Materials in Solar Cells

 In the following, we'll walk you through an example to help you better understand how to use these widgets.
 Imagine we are working on solar cell research and have fabricated solar cell devices using the absorber material 'CsPbBrI' (Cesium Lead Bromine Iodide), a mixed halide perovskite.
-The device's structure is illustrated below:"
+The device's structure is illustrated below:

 <div style="text-align: center;">
     <img src="images/solar_cell_device.png" alt="Solar Cell Device" width="500">